spdrnl/anova-pyspark/README.md

 ANOVA-PySpark
 =============

-This package implements a simple one-way ANOVA using Apache Spark.
+This package implements a simple one-way ANOVA using Apache PySpark.

 The goal of the package is:
 - To provide compact PySpark code.